 Element Base Salary Plan N/A Award Level and Timing Generally set at a level that is slightly below market median levels.
 With the exception of significant promotions and new hires, base salaries generally are determined at the first meeting of the Compensation Committee each year following the availability of the financial results for the prior year.
 We set base salaries slightly below market median levels in order to maintain total compensation packages at market median levels, while providing stronger incentives for performance than comparable companies.
 Annual Cash and Stock Incentive Awards Short-Term Incentive Plan (STIP) Each executive officer has a targeted STIP award expressed as a percentage of base salary.
 The target is based on the position level and market compensation.
 Each year the Board pre-establishes performance objectives, targeted achievement levels, and weightings to be used for the annual incentive award determination, based on a recommendation from the Compensation Committee.
 Generally, the Compensation Committee determines awards at its first meeting each year following the availability of our financial results for the prior year.
 We typically grant awards in the form of cash and stock.
 We use the STIP to reward performance on an annual basis, as well as for short-term retention purposes.
+For 2009, no STIP awards were granted to any of our named executive officers.
 Special Discretionary Award If we meet our Company-wide target performance, executive officer discretionary cash awards may be made from a pool equal to 10% of aggregate base salaries of our executive officers.
-If we exceed such target performance, the discretionary bonus pool may be increased to as much as

-20% of aggregate base salaries of our executive officers.
+If we exceed such target performance, the discretionary bonus pool may be increased to as much as 20% of aggregate base salaries of our executive officers.
 Generally, the Compensation Committee determines awards at its first meeting each year following the availability of the financial results for the prior year.
 We use discretionary bonuses to reward outstanding individual performance on an annual basis.
+For 2009, no discretionary bonuses were awarded to any of our named executive officers.
+Long-Term, Equity-Based Incentive Compensation Executive Incentive Plan (EIP) We introduced the EIP at the time of the Boeing Acquisition.
+Under the EIP, executive officers were entitled to purchase Company stock and received grants of restricted Company stock.
+The granted stock was subject to vesting conditions based on length of service and investment returns to Onex.
+No stock has been purchased or granted under the EIP since July 31, 2006, although approximately 20% of the stock granted remains subject to additional service requirements.